iomete/iom-docs/docs/user-guide/node-types.md

 ### Delete node type

-To delete the node type, click the node type that you want to delete and in opened page simply click the <button class="button button--danger button--outline button-iom"><Trash size={16} /> Delete</button> button below the inputs.
+To delete the node type, click the node type that you want to delete and in opened page simply click the <button className="button button--danger button--outline button-iom"><Trash size={16} /> Delete</button> button below the inputs.
 Afterward, you'll receive a confirmation message; click "Yes, delete" to confirm the deletion.

 <Img src="/img/user-guide/node-types/node-type-delete.png" alt="Node type delete" maxWidth="600px"/>